RF Micro Devices

-RF Micro Devices (also known as RFMD or RF Micro), was an American company that designed and manufactured high-performance radio frequency systems and solutions for applications that drive wireless and broadband communications.
+RF Micro Devices (also known as RFMD or RF Micro), was an American company that designed and manufactured high-performance radio frequency systems for applications that drive wireless and broadband communications.
 Headquartered in Greensboro, North Carolina, RFMD traded on the NASDAQ under the symbol RFMD.
 The Company was founded in Greensboro, North Carolina, in 1991.
-RF Micro has 3500 employees, 1500 of them in Guilford County, North Carolina.
+RF Micro had 3500 employees, 1500 of them in Guilford County, North Carolina.

 The company's products, predominantly radio frequency integrated circuits (RFICs) and packaged modules that utilize them, were used in cellular networks and mobile phones, for wireless connectivity such as wireless LAN, GPS and Bluetooth, in cable modems and cable TV infrastructure, and for other applications including military radar.
 The most important applications in terms of sales were GaAs-based power amplifiers and antenna control solutions used in mobile phones (including smartphones), WiFi RF front-ends and components used in wireless infrastructure equipment.